redwoodjs/redwood/docs/docs/services.md

 :::

+### Testing what you cache
+We wouldn't just give you all of these caching APIs and not show you how to test it right?
+You'll find all the details in the [Caching section in the testing doc](testing.md#testing-caching)

 ### Creating Your Own Client

 If Memcached or Redis don't serve your needs, you can create your own client adapter.
 In the Redwood codebase take a look at `packages/api/src/cache/clients` as a reference for writing your own.
 The interface is extremely simple: